7o9/ogc_school/implementations/metaspatial.rst

 	&X=231&
 	Y=280

-Note that the URL contains information which we do not expect ot need, for example the pixel size of the map.
+Note that the URL contains information which we do not expect to need, for example the pixel size of the map.
 The size of the map is required for the server to decode the click position and then transform it into real world coordinates by using the BBOX (Bounding Box) parameter.
 Only then can the server query it's database for features.

 If it finds anything it will return them in the requested format (here an HTML file).
 In this example the server finds a pub called "The Crown Stirrup" and a bus stop named "Ye Old Crown and Stirrup".